-Airguns function by venting high-pressure air into the water which creates an air bubble.
+Airguns function by venting highpressure air into the water which creates an air bubble.
 The pressure signature of an individual airgun consists of a sharp rise and then fall in pressure, followed by several positive and negative pressure excursions caused by the oscillation of the resulting air bubble.
 The oscillation of the air bubble transmits sounds downward through the seafloor and there is also a reduction in the amount of sound transmitted in the near horizontal direction.
 However, the airgun array also emits sounds that travel horizontally toward non-target areas.

-The nominal source levels of the airgun subarrays on the Langseth range from 246 to 253 decibels (dB) re: 1 μPa (peak to peak).
+The nominal source levels of the airgun array on the Langseth range from 246 to 253 decibels (dB) re: 1 μPa (peak to peak).
 (We express sound pressure level as the ratio of a measured sound pressure and a reference pressure level.
 The commonly used unit for sound pressure is dB and the commonly used reference pressure level in underwater acoustics is 1 microPascal (μPa)).
-Briefly, the effective source levels for horizontal propagation are lower than source levels for downward propagation.
-We refer the reader to the Observatory's Authorization application and the Foundation's EA for additional information on downward and horizontal sound propagation related to the airgun's source levels.
+The effective source levels for horizontal propagation are lower than source levels for downward propagation and the relative sound intensities given in dB in water are not the same as relative sound intensities given in dB in air.
+We refer the reader to the Foundation's 2014 EA for this project and their 2011 Programmatic Environmental Impact Statement (PEIS) for a detailed description of the airguns and airgun configurations proposed for use in this study.